openenclave/openenclave/enclave/README.md

-runtime
+enclave
 =======

-This directory contains the sources for the oeruntime library, which implements the enclave extras, which depend on mbedtls and oelibc.
+This directory contains the sources for the oeenclave library, which implements the enclave extras, which depend on mbedtls and oelibc.
 The main parts include:

 - Certificate management ([cert.c](cert.c))